 They often manufactured liquor with anything, including wood, whose consumption blighted the health of number of citizens.
-But they were the farmers, got used to run their tractors to ethanol, who were the first to suffer from Prohibition.
+But they were also the farmers, got used to run their tractors to ethanol, who were the first to suffer from Prohibition.
 They often made themselves this cheap fuel and had now no other choice than to buy gasoline to power their engines.

 In New York as in many big cities, bars had back-rooms, the "speakeasies", where alcohol was sold at excessive prices.
 The police made regular raids there, seized goods, destroyed material but the results seemed very thin compared with the level of the traffic.
 Closures never lasted long and gangs were engaged in a relentless war to control the supply.
-The alcohol was all the illicit trade in the hands of the organized crime the one who turned better profit.
+The alcohol was all the illicit trade in the hands of the organized crime, the one who turned better profit.
 The 20s attended in particular Al Capone's tremendous rise, a shameless mobster who managed in holding much of the market under control, heading a true empire.

 1930 begins with Gaetano Reina's murder.
 He was a New York hood working for Joe Masseria, one of the big hitters of the city.
 Reina was for some time suspected of getting closer to Salvatore Maranzano, head of the rival clan.
 Masseria was himself to order the murder of his lieutenant.
-The case triggered a new war between the various Sicilian gangs of which Maranzano goes out temporarily victorious before being shot down in September, 1931 by Vincent " Mad Dog " Coll, a killer in Lucky Luciano's orders.
+The case triggered a new war between the various Sicilian gangs of which Maranzano goes out temporarily victorious before being shot down in September, 1931 by Vincent " Mad Dog " Coll, a killer under Lucky Luciano's orders.

 They choose a young agent named Eliot Ness, already assignated to the Bureau of Prohibition, to lead the hunt against the boss of the mob.
 Thus was created the section of the legendary " Untouchables ".

-The results will not be long.
+The results won't be long.
 Within six months, Ness seized for more than a million dollars of goods.
 Capone eventually falls for tax evasion and sees condemning October 11, 1931 to 11 years in prison.
 Frank Nitti, his trusted lieutenant is meanwhile sentenced 18 months (he will go out next year).